The Best Coffee Machine With Milk Frother

 My Observations:

-This is the same machine as the Creatista Plus nevertheless with these differences:
+This is the same machine as the Creatista Plus however with these differences:

 • Colour touch screen display with swipe and touch coffee selection